daisy/pipeline-framework/Main/README.txt

  - No support for non-book ZedAI Profiles and additional features
  - No support for ZedAI containers

-... and some known (and unknown) bugs, please refer to the issue tracker: http://code.google.com/p/daisy-pipeline/issues/list
+... and other known (and unknown) issues, please refer to the issue tracker: http://code.google.com/p/daisy-pipeline/issues/list